crablab/dissertation/reports/final_report/final_report.md

 Creating users is a relativly simple affair with the form being marshalled into the relevant methods of the user class to create the account.
 Errors such as a duplicate email are handled and provided to the frontend, but not yet displayed - as with login errors.
 This requires a default template and inclusion of the relevant HTML to display errors on any page.
 This is another feature provided by Flask out of the box and stores the error message in the session cookie to prevent XSS attacks.

+### Adding additional functionality

+Work continued using WTF and additional classes to add functionality to add students to a course and to add lectures to a course.
+This was supplemented with visual changes for an administrator and a student to display these new relations.

 # Professional Issues

 Privacy and freedom of expression is becoming an increasingly debated issue, especially online and in the digital world.
 As computing power and storage capacity have increased over the last few decades, it has become feasible for companies to collect large amounts of data at an individual level for analysis and data mining.
 Whilst often the data is claimed to be anonymised, studies such as @rocher_estimating_2019 have shown that it is possible to use modern machine learning techniques on large datasets to identify individuals.